 Is Polish really as difficult as many people say?
+How to learn polish language?
 Is it possible to learn basic Polish phrases on your own?
 What are the most common mistakes that Polish students make when learning English?
 Find out from the interview with Christopher McConneaughey, an American living in Gdańsk.

 My name is Christopher McConneaughey.
 I am an American from the state of California.
 I came to Poland to study at the University of Gdansk, so I can earn my Master’s in International Business and to see a new country and culture first hand.
 I have been teaching English as a second language for 2 years at the Institute of Native Linguistics.
 When not teaching, I enjoy reading, cooking, and physical fitness.